Ankara (1st electoral district): Members

 Population reviews of each electoral district are conducted before each general election, which can lead to certain districts being granted a smaller or greater number of parliamentary seats.
 Ankara's first district elected 15 MPs in 2002 and 2007.
 In 2011, this number increased to 16.
+Since the number of electoral districts in Ankara increased to 3 in 2018, currently this district elects 13 MPs.